-- .
+- Operating cash flow is defined as income from operations before depreciation and amortization of goodwill and intangibles. - 2.
 Free cash flow is defined as the net cash available for debt or lease pay down after considering non-cash charges, capital expenditures, taxes and adjustments for changes in assets and liabilities.
 Specifically excluded would be acquisitions and capital expenditures made because of acquisitions.
-Specifically excluded from free cash flow are net proceeds from: - Investment in or sale of franchise territories - Sales of real estate - Sales of other assets - Other items as defined by the Committee. - 3.
-Net Income is defined as the after-tax reported earnings of the Company. - 4.
-Unit Volume is defined as bottle, can and pre-mix cases converted to 8 oz. cases. - 5.
-If, and to the extent that, excluding any of the following items increases the level of goal achievement with respect to any of the performance indicators, then such item shall be excluded from determination of the level of goal achievement: - Unbudgeted events of more than \$50,000.
+Specifically excluded from free cash flow are net proceeds from: - Investment in or sale of franchise territories - Sales of real estate - Sales of other assets - Other items as defined by the $\ensuremath{\mathsf{Committee}}\xspace.$ - Net Income is defined as the after-tax reported earnings of the Company. - Unit Volume is defined as bottle, can and pre-mix cases converted to 8 oz. cases. - 5.
+If, and to the extent that, excluding any of the following items increases the level of goal achievement with respect to any of the performance indicators, then such item shall be excluded from determination of the level of goal achievement: - Unbudgeted events of more than \$50,000. - Impact of non-budgeted acquisition or joint venture transactions occurring after the commencement of the fiscal year performance period. - Adjustments required to implement unbudgeted changes in accounting principles (i.e., new FASB rulings). - Unbudgeted changes in depreciation and amortization schedules.

-- Impact of non-budgeted acquisition or joint venture transactions occurring after the commencement of the fiscal year performance period. - Adjustments required to implement unbudgeted changes in accounting principles (i.e., new FASB rulings). - Unbudgeted changes in depreciation and amortization schedules. - Unbudgeted premiums paid or received due to the retirement of refinancing of debt or hedging vehicles.
+- Unbudgeted premiums paid or received due to the retirement of refinancing of debt or hedging vehicles.